Healthy Homes Assessment Gracefield

 Insulation Gracefield

-Ceiling and underfloor insulation is mandatory to all rental homes as of July 1st, 2019.
-All landlords and property managers have to ensure the insulation meets standards that are in line with the latest standard.
-In certain situations, the old ceiling insulation as well as insulation within the sub floor space may require to be added or replaced.
+Insulation for underfloor and ceilings is required to all rental homes since July 1, 2019.
+All landlords and property managers must make sure that the insulation is up to the new standard.
+In some instances, old ceiling insulation as well as insulation within the subfloor space may require to be added or replaced.

-A well-insulated property can help control condensation and reduce the chances of mould and dampness and it will make an easier task to allow the home to retain heat.
+A house that is well-insulated will help to control condensation and lessen the likelihood of mould and dampness, and it will make more easy to the home to hold warmth.

-The "R" is a symbol for thermal resistance, and is a measure of how well the insulation can withstand heat flow.
-The greater the R-value, the better the insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
+The more R-value is higher, the higher the standard of insulation.

 Gracefield Moisture Ingress & Drainage

-Keeping your rental property safe from dampness isn’t just about what’s inside the building It’s about having to make sure there is somewhere for rain, surface and underground water to flow, and also stop it from getting into the building.
-When it is about damp and water, it is usually not apparent that it can become a big problem that can cause the property to suffer and affecting the tenant’s well-being.
+Keeping your rental property safe from moisture isn’t just about the inside of the building; you have to make sure there is somewhere to allow surface, rain and ground water to go, and prevent it from getting inside.
+When it comes to moisture and damp it’s frequently the concerns you don’t notice that can become a big problem, causing damage to your investment and affecting your tenant’s health.

-Rental properties should be equipped with efficient drainage for the removal of storm water, surface water, and ground water.
-This includes an appropriate runoff or outfall.
-Making sure the water is able to go and that it isn’t allowed to remain beneath buildings is a vital aspect of keeping your property dry.
+Rental properties should be equipped with effective drainage to get rid of storm water, surface water, and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that water has a place to go, and it doesn’t sit beneath structures is an crucial aspect of keeping your property dry.

-In addition to a drainage system to prevent the ingress of moisture, if your rental is enclosed between floorboards and ground, a ground water barrier must be put in place when it’s reasonably practicable to do so.
+Alongside an irrigation system to stop the ingress of moisture, if your property has an enclosed space between the floor and the ground, a ground water barrier should be put in place if it’s reasonably practicable to do so.

-Ground moisture barriers are typically made of polythene and is laid on top of the ground to stop any moisture that is present in the ground from accumulating into the structure.
-It also assists in preventing from causing damage to the flooring insulation.
+Ground moisture barriers are generally a polythene sheet laid over the ground to prevent any moisture present in the ground from entering the structure.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection